knowuh/SnailMail/README.md

 ## License ##
 NKDBarcode sourcecode &copy; 2002 Jeff LaMarche and Naked Software.
-All other source Copyright &copy; 2011 Nik Sanz
+All other source Copyright &copy; 2011 Nik Sands

 Except where noted, the source to Snail Mail is distributed under the [MIT license](http://www.opensource.org/licenses/mit-license.php).